dasampson/home_automation_net/README.md

    ```
    sudo pip install psycopg2
    ```
 3. Copy the home_automation_platform folder under the api folder in the repository into /var/www/.
-This includes the WSGI configuration file and the __init__ file with the code running the API.
-You must edit the __init__.py file to add details about the database in the fileds with empty strings at the top of the file.
+Edit the \_\_init\_\_.py file to add details about the database in the empty fields at the top of the file.
 4. Copy the home_automation_platform.conf file into /etc/apache2/sites-available/.
-This is the apache configuration file, and you must edit it with the IP or hostname of the server that will be running the api.
+Edit it with the IP or hostname of the server that will be running the api.
-5. Open /etc/apache2/sites-available/default and ensure that the virtual host is set to something besides port 80 since that is the port the app will run on.
+5. Open /etc/apache2/sites-available/000-default.conf and ensure that the virtual host is set to something besides port 80 since that is the port the app will run on.
    Original:
    ```
    <VirtualHost *:80>